slxiao/conport/README.md

 # conport

 **conport** is an Python tool for generating continuous regression testing reports.
 It supports both HTML report and email report.
 In each report, testing build trend, testing build metrics and test case summary are demonstrated.
+Both English report and Chinese report are supported.
 Check the [demo](#demo) as an example.

 [公众号文章](https://mp.weixin.qq.com/s/JiW-0FI5HmAHYuQecaT4vg)